 Research on Effects of Growth Hormone

 A study by Cuatrecasas et al. in Barcelona was conducted to examine the effects of growth hormone treatment on a group of patients with complete spinal injuries.
 A total of 18 patients who had low levels of growth hormone and complete spinal injury participated in the study over a six-month period.
 Participants were randomized to either a placebo or a GH group.
 Both groups were comparable in baseline characteristics.
-Primary outcomes such as American Spinal Injury Association (ASIA) Impairment Scale, Spinal Cord Independence Measure scale (SCIM III), and pain scales were measured at two time points (3 and 6 months).
+Primary outcomes such as American Spinal Injury Association (ASIA) Impairment Scale, Spinal Cord Independence Measure scale (SCIM III), and pain scales were measured at two different time points (3 and 6 months).

 Read Also: HGH Combined With Alendronate Can Lower the Risk of Bone Fractures in Patients With Osteoporosis